MicrosoftDocs/cpp-docs/docs/linux/deploy-run-and-debug-your-linux-project.md

 ## Configure other debugging options

-- Command line arguments can be passed to the executable using the **Program Arguments** item in the project's **Debugging** property page.
+- Command-line arguments can be passed to the executable using the **Program Arguments** item in the project's **Debugging** property page.

    ![Program Arguments](media/settings_programarguments.png)